The Reasons Teaching Multiculturalism in the Classroom is Vitally Important

 Abdullah’s Gold is a funny story about being grateful for what you have and spreading your wealth with others.

 Saturday, Sunday and Monday is a very funny tale with plenty of roles for the whole gang.
-When my daughter remembers when she was a student of mine in middle school and we performed this play.
+My daughter remembers when she was a student of mine in middle school and we performed this play.
 It’s such fun.

 Sedna, an Inuit Tale is engaging, full of spectacle and dramatic.
 It is one of my favorites!